eleetyson/how-to-internet/README.md

 ## What is this?
-A running list of simple ways to be better at using your browser -- on web and mobile.
+A running list of simple ways to use your browser more effectively on web and mobile.

 ## Tips
 * **Listen to any article or blog post**